-Across a total of 163 Hawaiian isotypes, we identified 2.6 million SNVs and 507,680 small indels, which is twice the number of variants found among the 377 non-Hawaiian isotypes known at the time of this study (Cook et al., 2017) (release 20210121).
-Moreover, we found that approximately 60% of all SNVs and indels described in C. elegans are only found in Hawaiian isotypes and that nucleotide diversity (pi) is almost three-fold higher in the set of Hawaiian isotypes than it is among non-Hawaiian isotypes (Hawaii pi = 0.0031; non-Hawaiian pi = 0.0012; Supplemental Figure 9).
-Consistent with previous analyses of genetic diversity in C. elegans, we detected higher levels of diversity in both Hawaiian and non-Hawaiian samples on chromosome arms relative to centers, a pattern that is likely caused by higher rates of recombination and therefore reduced levels of background selection on chromosome arms (Andersen et al., 2012; Crombie et al., 2019; Cutter & Payseur, 2003; Rockman, Skrovanek, & Kruglyak, 2010).
-We also detected multiple localized spikes in pi with values exceeding six times the genome-wide average for both Hawaiian and non-Hawaiian samples.
-These spikes in diversity often overlap with spikes in Tajima's D and likely reflect hyperdivergent regions that are theorized to be maintained in C. elegans by long-term balancing selection (Lee et al., 2021; Thompson et al., 2015).
+Across a total of 163 Hawaiian isotypes, we identified 2.6 million SNVs and 507,680 small indels, which is twice the number of variants found among the 377 non-Hawaiian isotypes known at the time of this study (Cook et al., 2017) (CeNDR release 20210121).
+Moreover, we found that approximately 60% of all SNVs and indels described in C. elegans are only found in Hawaiian isotypes and that nucleotide diversity $(\pi)$ is almost three-fold higher in the set of Hawaiian isotypes than it is among non-Hawaiian isotypes (Hawaiian $\pi = 0.0031$ ; non-Hawaiian $\pi = 0.0012$ ; Figure S11).
+Consistent with previous analyses of genetic diversity in C. elegans, we detected higher levels of diversity in both Hawaiian and non-Hawaiian samples on chromosome arms relative to centers, a pattern that is probably caused by higher rates of recombination and therefore reduced levels of background selection on chromosome arms (Andersen et al., 2012; Crombie et al., 2019; Cutter & Payseur, 2003; Rockman et al., 2010).
+We also detected multiple localized spikes in $\pi$ with values exceeding six times the genome-wide average for both Hawaiian and non-Hawaiian samples.
+These spikes in diversity often overlap with spikes in Tajima's D and probably reflect hyper-divergent regions that are theorized to be maintained in C. elegans by longterm balancing selection (Lee et al., 2021; Thompson et al., 2015).
 We suspect that the remarkable genetic diversity in the Hawaiian isotypes relative to the non-Hawaiian isotypes is at least partially caused by the near absence of selective sweeps in the Hawaiian isotypes.
 These megabase-scale selective sweeps are thought to have purged genetic diversity from many non-Hawaiian isotypes across the centers of chromosomes I, IV, V, and the left arm of chromosome X (Andersen et al., 2012).
-Indeed, we found that 93% (351 of 377) of non-Hawaiian isotypes have at least one swept chromosome compared to just 4% (6 of 163) of Hawaiian isotypes, and this pattern likely contributes to the high degree of differentiation for most Hawaiian isotypes (Supplemental Figure 10).
-Consistent with the theory that sweeps offer fitness advantages in human-associated habitats, four of the six isotypes with selective sweeps were isolated from disturbed or introduced habitats with developed land covers.
-Moreover, two of those isotypes (KZ1515) with a global swept haplotype was isolated from a native mesic forest habitat in Kauai so globally swept haplotypes are also present in at least some native habitats in Hawaii.
+The presence of these sweeps in the non-Hawaiian isotypes is evident from the genomic pattern of Tajima's D where values are exceptionally low in the centers of chromosome I, IV, and V. In contrast, Tajima's D fluctuates near neutrality across these same chromosomal regions in the Hawaiian isotypes (Figure S12).
+Indeed, we found that 93% (351 of 377) of non-Hawaiian isotypes have at least one swept chromosome compared to just 4% (6 of 163) of Hawaiian isotypes, and this pattern probably contributes to the high degree of differentiation for most Hawaiian isotypes (Figure S13).
+Consistent with the speculative theory that sweeps offer fitness advantages in human-associated habitats (Zhang et al., 2021), four of the six isotypes with selective sweeps were isolated from disturbed or introduced habitats with developed land covers.
+Moreover, two of those isotypes (ECA923 and ECA928) were isolated from a backyard garden in downtown Honolulu.
+However, one isotype (XZ1515) with a global swept haplotype was isolated from a native mesic forest habitat in Kauai so globally swept haplotypes are also present in at least some native habitats on the Islands.
+Other studies have identified an excess of heterozygous loci in some C. elegans wild isolates and have used these data to estimate outcrossing rates in the wild, and have overwhelmingly found outcrossing rates to be low and effective recombination to be very low (Richaud et al., 2018).
+We did not observe any obvious signs of outcrossing within the genomes that we sequenced.
+However, we cannot be sure whether this result is caused by differences in our isolation strategy that could limit our ability to detect heterozygosity (see Materials and Methods).
+For this reason, we have not estimated outcrossing frequency with our Hawaiian isolates.